March 1, 2019

 Here are just a few of the standards that are being updated to address the EMC testing of Electric Vehicles (EVs):

-• ECE Regulation 10 (now 10.05) was updated to address the EMC testing of EVs and EV ESAs (Electronic Sub-Assemblies) at the regulatory level.
-This standard is currently being used for regulatory purposes if a vehicle manufacturer wants to sell in many countries overseas which require Type approval of the vehicle (E Marking).
+- ECE Regulation 10 (now 10.05) was updated to address the EMC testing of EVs and EV ESAs (Electronic Sub-Assemblies) at the regulatory level.
+This standard is currently being used for regulatory purposes if a vehicle manufacturer wants to sell in many countries overseas which requires Type approval of the vehicle (E Marking).

-• CISPR 36 1st Edition is a brand new standard that is currently at the development stages.
+- CISPR 36 1st Edition is a brand new standard that is currently in the development stages.
 This standard addresses the radiated emissions of EVs and HEVs.
 This standard will cover the frequency range of 150 kHz to 30 MHz and is for the protection of off-board receivers at a distance of 10 meters from the vehicle.
-Again, the proposed limits were a concern for some countries and we are working towards justification efforts and reworking of the proposed limits.
+Again, the proposed limits were a concern for some countries and we are working towards justification efforts and reworking the proposed limits.

 We are also working on implementing updates to cover the testing of vehicles and ESAs that utilize autonomous driving.
 Technology drives the standards and the standards committees are currently getting a lot of good input from vehicle manufacturers and suppliers that utilize autonomous driving systems.
 As we see the need and receive requests for updates to the standards, they will be implemented.